LYAKAKOY/LyaKakoy/README.md

 <h1 align="center">Hi 👋, My name is David</h1>

-Programmer Python developer and ML beginner
+I am Programmer Python developer and ML beginner
 -------------------------------------------

 I have been programming for about 4 years and participating in projects and hackathons for two years.
 I like to puzzle over difficult tasks and develop in a circle of like-minded people.
 I can program not only in python, but also in other languages, but python is my main language.